 While quite widespread, this plant may not be readily available in garden centres.
 Online nurseries should stock this plant.

-A lovely succulent that looks like a mini, blue pine tree.
-It’s leaves are thin and long and the plant can reach 1m tall.
+While not the tallest one, this lovely succulent looks like a mini, blue pine tree.
+It’s leaves are thin and long and the plant can reach over 1m tall.
 Senecio Cylindricus has a shrub-like growing habit and can be used as a low succulent hedge.

 Thanks to its blue colour, Senecio Cylindricus is a very attractive succulent that is suitable for pots or garden.
 It is also very hardy and draught tolerant, but will die in frost.